PetitTournesol/Edgeware/README.md

    _**[New Additions]**_

-•**GIF support in popups** *Animated GIFs in the /resource/img/ folder now properly animate in their popups*
+•**GIF support in popups** *Animated GIFs in the /resource/img/ folder now properly animate in popups*

 •**Hibernation Mode** *New operation mode; Edgeware will sit dormant for a random, configurable amount of time before shooting a lewd load all over your screen and returning to sleep to do it again later*